This page is about people who have been forced to flee their homes. It looks at the extent of the problem and the issues it causes for education.

 ↑How many refugees and displaced people are there and where?

-In 2015, more than half of all refugees worldwide came from Syria, Afghanistan or Somalia.
-Many of them are children.
+In 2016, over half of all refugees came from just three countries - Syria, Afghanistan and South Sudan.
+Many of them were children

 Turkey is also home to the largest population of Syrian refugee children who should be at school, with over half a million aged between five and 17.
 Many of these children are now working, creating an epidemic of child labour in Turkey.
 Many of these children are forced to work in dangerous occupations for long hours in return for very low pay.

 More than one million Syrian refugees are registered in Lebanon and an estimated 400,000 unregistered refugees there too.
-Lebanon’s population is 4.5 million, which means it has the highest percentage of refugees among the total population of any country.
+Lebanon’s population is 4.5 million, which it has the highest proportion of refugees - one in six - relative to its population of any country..

 ↑What does the number of refugees and internally displaced people mean for education?

 Education is a basic human right, according to the 1989 Convention of the Rights of the Child.
-However, only 50% of refugee children are enrolled in primary education and 25% are thought to be in secondary school.
+However, in 2016 only 60% of refugee children were enrolled in primary education and 23% were thought to be in secondary school.
 Many of the schools the children do attend are makeshift ones in camps.

 For many refugee children, a quality education means they won’t have to start working for a living before they are adults, risking their health or safety to help their families scrape together enough money to pay the bills.
 During humanitarian emergencies, such as conflicts and natural disasters, being in school means children are less at risk of child labour, child marriage, exploitation and recruitment by armed forces.